ajan91/surfs_up/README.md

 2. Results:
 - There is a bulleted list that addresses the three key differences in weather between June and December.
+**June Temps
+Count of 1700
+Mean of 74.94
+Std of 3.26
+Min of 64.00
+25% of 73.00
+50% of 75.00
+75% of 77.00
+Max of 85.00**

+**December Temps
+Count of 1517
+Mean of 71.04
+Std of 3.75
+Min of 56.00
+25% of 69.00
+50% of 71.00
+75% of 74.00
+Max of 83.00**

 3. Summary:
 - There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.

+In conclusion, we can deduce the following from our Data:
+- The Standard deviation is 3.25 in June and 3.75 in Decemeber.
+This illustrates that the difference between the two seasons is 0.5.
+- We can illustrate that, based on statistics of minimum and maximum, of perceptionation which temporal periods are ideal for business and potential vistors.
+This could be able to maximise profit when it comes to maintaining a buisness that will succeed.
+For example, if the perceptiation in December were higher, the likelihood of vistors would be low, showing the need to redirect funds toward June, where there could be a higher profit margin.